 The College Counsellor works with all secondary school students and is a resource to students, parents, and teachers, providing academic guidance, university, and career counselling.
-In each of the year groups in the BMIS Diploma years (Grade 9 -12), the counsellor meets with students to discuss the various issues that are pertinent to their individual goals and aspirations.
+In each of the year groups in the BMIS Diploma years (Grade 9 -12), the counsellor meets with students either virtually or campus to discuss the various issues that are pertinent to their individual goals and aspirations.